testersakage/mineclonia-jtest/mods/ITEMS/mcl_tools/API.md

     - max_drop_level: _integer_ that contains the tool's tier level.
 This number determines whether certain blocks will drop items.
     - groups: _table_ containing groups for all tools on the set.
 Tools typically use the `dig_speed_class` and `enchantability` groups.
 Other groups can be determined from this table.

-- `tools`: _table_ that can contain the following fields (See the Examples section in the tools subsection):
+- `tools`: _table_ that can contain the following fields (see the Examples section in the tools for register_set subsection):

     - ["pick"]: _table_ containing **pickaxe** definitions;
     - ["shovel"]: _table_ containing **shovel** definitions;